SABS-R3-Epidemiology/branchpro/README.md

 More examples on how to use the classes and features included in this repository can be found [here](https://github.com/SABS-R3-Epidemiology/branchpro/tree/main/examples).

-## Results multiple group branching process models
+## Multiple group population models

+In their most basic form, the branching processes modelling approach assume that all previous infections occurring on the same day contribute in equal measure to the present incidence of infection.
+However, this assumption is not generally true for most epidemic scenarios, where different population groups share different epidemic burdens.

+Therefore, we have now extendend the branchpro package to offer users the possibility to run both running forward simulation and perform Rt inference for both the overall and group-specific reproduction numbers using a multiple-group population branching process.
+The approach implemented bypasses the need to use the next-generation matrix approach, as detailed in our [preprint]().

-To recreate the figures produced in our analyses for the suitability of multiple group renewal equations and Rt inference, please rerun the notebooks found [here](https://github.com/SABS-R3-Epidemiology/branchpro/tree/main/branchpro/results/heterogeneity).
+To recreate our analyses for the suitability of multiple group renewal equations and Rt inference, please rerun the notebooks found [here](https://github.com/SABS-R3-Epidemiology/branchpro/tree/main/branchpro/results/heterogeneity).

 ## Contributing